It has been proven that authentic link-building is one of the best ways to increase brand awareness.

 There are no particular rules regarding writing a pitch for requesting a guest post.
 The only thing you need to follow is maintaining good etiquette and being formal.
 Your aim should be to write a pitch that catches the blogger’s attention, leading to a response.

-Traditionally, emails have been the way of delivering pitches for guest posts.
-But now, you can submit them through web forms, social media, or even blog comments.
+Historically, email has been the primary method of delivering guest post pitches.
+However, nowadays, you can utilise web forms, social media platforms, and even blog comments for submission.
 Remember to tweak your pitch based on the platform you’ll be using to get a desirable response.

-Here are some actionable tips for writing better pitches.
+Here are some actionable tips for writing a better guest post outreach email.

 1. Write A Clear Subject Line